TizianGth/Wireless-Button-Reprogrammer/README.md

 Sadly it's only one at the moment, but if you want to use this tool and your device is not supported, feel free to contact me because I have to adjust the application to each device individually (you could e.g open an issue here on github).

 ## How to get your device to be supported
-* Execute WBR-Tester.exe ([Releases](https://github.com/TizianGuth/Wireless-Button-Reprogrammer/releases)) and follow the instruction.
+* Execute Debug.exe ([Releases](https://github.com/TizianGuth/Wireless-Button-Reprogrammer/releases)) and follow the instruction.
 * Contact me as told in the instructions.

 ## Setup